DataBiosphere/terra-workspace-data-service/docs/WDS Python Client.md

 ### Auth set up

-To authenticate inside a notebook in Terra, leveraging the managed identity the notebook is running under the following commands need to be executed.
-These commands will acquire a token that will be used by the client to connect to WDS.
+The proper way to authenticate inside a notebook in Terra is to leverage the managed identity the notebook is running under.
+These commands will acquire a token from the managed identity that will be used by the python client to connect to WDS.

 ```
 !az login --identity --allow-no-subscriptions